 HARP And FHA Streamline Refinance Mortgage Guidelines

-This BLOG On Differences Between HARP And FHA Streamline Refinance Mortgages Was UPDATED On January 10th, 2018
+This BLOG On HARP And FHA Streamline Refinance Mortgage Guidelines Was UPDATED On October 25th, 2018

 Homeowners have a home whose value is lower than mortgage balance amount may be eligible for a HARP.

 Home Affordable Refinance Program, streamline refinance loan to lower current interest rate and lower monthly mortgage payments.

-- Homeowners with a FHA insured mortgage loan with a higher interest rate may be eligible for a FHA streamline refinance loan with a lower interest rate where they can lower their monthly payment
+- Homeowners with a FHA Loan with a higher interest rate may be eligible for a FHA streamline refinance loan with a lower interest rate where they can lower their monthly payment

 - Both the HARP and FHA streamline refinance programs can offer great valuable benefits to the homeowner such as reducing the borrower’s monthly payments and saving them money by rapidly increasing their equity in their homes

 - HARP and FHA streamline refinance loans are a great route to take for homeowners who have higher interest rates